AndrianAngel/Fast-Image-Preview-With-AHK-GDI-/README.md

 📝 Recommendation
 - Use Original if you only work on a fixed widescreen (1920×1080).
 - Use All Screen & MultiMonitors for adaptive handling across different resolutions and multi‑monitor setups.

+🆕 New Feature: Everything 1.5 Support
+Your fast image preview script now works seamlessly inside Everything 1.5 (Voidtools).
+- 🔱 Simply select an image file in the Everything results list.
+- 🔱 Hold down Left Control (Ctrl) to instantly preview the image with the same smooth GDI+ rendering used on Desktop and Explorer.
+- 🔱 The preview window respects monitor boundaries, scales intelligently, and avoids cursor overlap—just like in other supported environments.

+🌹🌹 This addition makes the script consistent across Desktop, Explorer, and Everything 1.5, giving you a unified QuickLook-style experience wherever you browse files.